ajdalshov/peugeot-508-winow-wiper-repair/README.md

 	---

-- You may use the motor housing from Bosch WDA wipers used in other car models/brands, se a more detailed list futher below.
+- You may use the motor housing from Bosch WDA wipers used in other car models/brands, se a more detailed list further below.
 In this example I used motor housing from a Skoda Octavia (much cheaper to get).
 Keep in mind this applies only to the motor housing and brush assembly, not the PCB and plastic casing.

 	![](assets/Peugeot_508_Skoda_side-by-side.jpg)
 	![](assets/Peugeot_508_Skoda_side-by-side2.jpg)